jvukovich/bounce/README.md

 In the future, common scripting APIs may be launched as separate NuGet packages.

-Developers are encouraged to migrate their projects to .NET Core or .NET Standard.
+Developers are encouraged to migrate their Bounce projects to .NET Core.

-# What is Bounce?

-Bounce is a task runner for .NET.
-Our goal is to get developers to stop using PowerShell, MSBuild, NAnt and other scripting frameworks.
-Bounce allows you to more easily utilize the .NET stack in a consistent way, share code, leverage third party libraries, and build tests for your tasks.

 ## Project Setup